lewagon/dotfiles/05-Rails/02-Rails-CRUD/README.md

-One of the most important Rails challenge every developper should master: **recoding CRUD from scratch**.
+One of the most important Rails challenges every developper should master: **recoding CRUD from scratch**.

 - `resources` routing
 - 7 CRUD actions in your controller